threeport/threeport/README.md

 make calls to the API server and make local code changes that will be hot-reloaded in place.

+Note: The development environement is created using tptdev tool.
+The tptdev tool references files in the source code so assumes, by default that it is being run from the root of this repo.

+Note: When running dev instances, the entrypoint process is air which manages the live reload of code changes on your filesystem.
+Therefore, if an error occurs, the container will not fail and restart.
+For example, if the build fails due to a compile error for a live reload the container status will remain `Running` because air is still running.
+View the pod logs with `kubectl logs` to see if this is the case.

 You can call the API in one of two ways:

 1. Call the API at the local IP exposed by a service type loadbalancer: